Mehmed V: First years

+The Albanian Revolt of 1910 broke out and was suppressed by Şevket Pasha, now War Minister.
+The assassination of Ahmet Samim Bey and the Western-sponsored integration of the Cretan State into Greece threw the sultan into a fit of depression.

-In 1911, he embarked on an imperial tour of Selânik (Salonica, today Thessaloniki) and Manastır (today Bitola), stopping by Florina on the way.
+In June 1911, he embarked on an imperial tour of Selânik (Salonica, today Thessaloniki) and Manastır (today Bitola), stopping by Florina on the way.
 He also visited Üsküp (Skopje) and Priştine (Pristina), where he attended Friday prayers at the Tomb of Sultan Murad.
 The visit was recorded on film and photographs by the Manaki brothers.
 It would soon prove to be the last visit of an Ottoman sultan to the Rumelian provinces before the catastrophe of the Balkan Wars the following year.

+In the backdrop of the 1912 Albanian revolt and the Italian invasion of Libya, due to the CUP's policies of centralization and Turkish nationalism, the 1912 elections were mainly a contest between the CUP and the new Freedom and Accord Party.
+With the CUP rigging the proceedings to their advantage, the military decided to dispute the results.
+The Savior Officers demanded the pro-CUP Grand Vizier Mehmed Said Pasha dissolve parliament and to resign, which he did.
+Reşad appointed Ahmed Muhtar Pasha in his place, who formed a national unity government called the Great Cabinet.
+Martial law was declared.
+With defeat in the Balkan Wars, Muhtar Pasha resigned, and was replaced by Kâmil Pasha.